 Quick Answer

 Frugal living means spending money intentionally to reach financial goals faster.
-As of April 26, 2026, Americans carry an average of $6,380 in credit card debt, and households that follow structured budgets save an average of $5,000–$10,000 more per year than those that do not track spending.
+Americans carry an average of $6,380 in credit card debt, and households that follow structured budgets save an average of $5,000–$10,000 more per year than those that do not track spending.

 Frugal living, similar to thrifty living, is a lifestyle that focuses on using money wisely to achieve goals or save up for special occasions.
 It is based on the idea that many goods and services can be provided without debt.
-Frugal living is sometimes practiced out of necessity, such as in the case of recession, unemployment, and poverty.
-More often, it is practiced by choice.
-One person may be trying to live on a tight budget because they have a debt to pay off.
-Another person may be in a position where they can save a large portion of their income and choose to live so that they can retire early or travel around the world for an extended period.
+Sometimes it is practiced out of necessity, recession, unemployment, poverty, but more often it is a deliberate choice.
+One person may be on a tight budget because of debt they need to pay off.
+Another may be able to save a large portion of income and choose to live on less so they can retire early or travel for an extended stretch.
 According to the Federal Reserve’s consumer credit data, total revolving consumer debt in the United States exceeds $1.3 trillion, making intentional spending habits more important than ever.

 Key Takeaways